step-security-bot/draft-release/README.md

 | `release-notes` | `string` | The release notes of the next release. |
 | `release-url` | `string` | The URL of the next release. |

+## Header and Footer

+The header and footer have two special placeholders that will be replaced with the version number of the next release:
+- `{{version}}` will be replaced with the version number of the next release.
+- `{{version-number}}` will be replaced with the version number of the next release without the `v` prefix.

 ## Examples

 ### Add Footer